Hanksville, Utah: History

 Hanksville was a supply post for Butch Cassidy and the Wild Bunch, who would hide out at Robbers Roost in the desert southeast of town.

 During the uranium mining frenzy following World War II, Hanksville became a supply center for the prospectors and miners scouring the deserts of the Colorado Plateau.
 Many abandoned mines can be found in the deserts surrounding the town.

 Demographics

 As of the 2010 census, 219 people lived in the town.
 There were 94 housing units.
 The racial makeup of the town was 98.2% White, 0.5% Asian, and 1.4% from two or more races.
 Hispanic or Latino of any race were 0.9% of the population.

 Climate

-According to the Köppen climate classification system, Hanksville has a semi-arid climate, abbreviated "BSk" on climate maps.
+According to the Köppen climate classification system, Hanksville has an arid climate, abbreviated "BWk" (cold desert) on climate maps.
 It has a mean annual temperature of 53.9 F and an annual mean rainfall of 6.16 in.